Ayooooub/Simple-calculator/README.md

 # Simple Calculator

-A sleek, modern dark-mode calculator built with Python and Tkinter.
+A sleek, dark-mode calculator built with Python and Tkinter.
 Supports basic arithmetic operations and has a visually appealing dark-orange theme.

 how to clone :